basiux/basiux/swiss kickstart accelerator at gust/application main questions.md

 how can this not excite anyone?!

-I can't say I've realised all my dreams, but I also never had one which was also a life goal as this.
+I can't say I've realized all my dreams, but I also never had one which was such a life goal as this.
 I had nothing before that excites me as much as basiux.
 I literally went crazy about it.

 # Traction & Potential

 ## Product Validation
 ### What steps have you taken to validate the product with users?
 Please specify. [max.
 200 words]

-I don't think the product has any traction what so ever. the one step taken was building the website, which yield to practically zero feedback.
+talking to people. built the basiux website, looking for ordinary user's feedback.

 ## Business Model Validation
 ### Is your business model based on assumptions or validated facts?
 Please specify. [max.
 200 words]